LabBiocomp/KCM/README.md

 $ conda install pyrosetta=2020.10
 ```

 Installing these packages should take about 25 minutes.

+Regardless of the installation method used, an Anaconda virtual environment called `KCM` will be created.
+Remember to activate this environment before running the KCM algorithm.
+The environment can be activated by using the command: `conda activate KCM`.

 ### Using a local ESMFold installation with KCM